canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 - Blog as expression of what are we about: improving digital services for citizens
 - principles:
-	- evidence based design
+	- evidence based design/decision-making
-	- relentlessly continuously improving - adopting lean and agile approaches
+	- relentlessly continuously improving - adopting lean and agile approaches, learning as we go
-	- ruthlessly prioritizing citizen needs - top tasks driving & feeding Canada.ca design
+	- ruthlessly prioritizing citizen needs - top tasks driving & feeding overall Canada.ca design
 	- content first (not fancy features or functionalites)
 	- coherent UX for Canadians

 # Objectives

 - Align with overall strategy of working in the open & showing our accountability
-- Demonstrates leadership in terms of #GCdigital, product design, usability
+- Demonstrate leadership in terms of #GCdigital, product design, usability, research and testing
 - It’s a lifestyle, baby (also recruiting)

 # Who are we doing this for?